-Ensuring responsible water use
+Ensuring responsible water management

 At Huhtamaki, we care for water as a valuable natural resource, indispensable for food, people and the planet.
 Acknowledging the human right to water and sanitation, we focus on managing and mitigating our impact on water resources.

-Even though our food packaging manufacturing units have relatively low water intensity compared to other industries in the food value chain, we are aware of the risk exposures related to water that could have an effect on or cause disruption in our production capacity, or have an impact on the surrounding communities.
+Even though our food packaging manufacturing units have relatively low water intensity compared to other industries in the food value chain, we are aware of the risk exposures related to water that could have an effect on or cause disruption in our production capacity or have an impact on the surrounding communities.

 Delivering on our commitment to water management is essential for us

 We conduct water risk mapping annually, using the widely-recognized Aqueduct Water Risk Atlas provided by the World Resource Institute (WRI) to determine some of the water-related risks of our manufacturing units and fiber supply plants.
 In 2022, we concluded that, during 2022, 26 (23) of our operating locations were in areas classified as water-stressed.